 The host laboratory head should provide a statement about the benefits of the post-doctoral training for the candidate and for his/her laboratory.

-Bi-annual deadlines for application: March 15 and September 15.
+Semi-annual deadlines for application: March 15 and September 15.

 - The de Duve Institute fellowship committee evaluates the applications and ranks the candidates according to scientific excellence.
-The de Duve Institute's directorate awards fellowships, based on the fellowship commitee's recommendations.
+The de Duve Institute's directorate awards fellowships, based on the fellowship committee's recommendations.
 Candidates and laboratory heads are informed about the decision shortly after the fellowship committee's meeting, which takes place approximately one month after the deadline for applications.
 The selected candidates may start their work as soon as possible and not later than six months after the date of selection.

 - Candidates are strongly encouraged to present a seminar at the de Duve Institute, prior to the meeting of the fellowship committee.
 Candidates who, for practical reasons, cannot give a seminar, will be interviewed by fellowship committee members via teleconference.